SolarHive

 Solar Energy is great, but it’s out of reach for many

-Despite growing interests, solar energy remains inaccessible for many people.
-Most U.S. households can't install rooftop solar due to cost, rental constraints, or unsuitable roofs.
-There are other options like Community Solar, but they are lack visibility and user-friendly access.
+Despite growing interest, solar energy is inaccessible to many households as they cannot install rooftop panels due to cost, rental constraints, or unsuitable roofs.
+There are alternatives like Community Solar, but they lack visibility and easy access.

 Our Solution